Join 7,000+ readers every week for practical thoughts, tips, and strategies for IB Educators.

 I’m not Carrie Foster.
 (Imagine that)

-And in the end, we were always aligned…
+And as the year progressed, we were always aligned…

 We hit the same benchmarks, our students were equally prepared, and the learning outcomes were strong across the board.